Grand Theft Criminal Defense Attorney to Fight your Charge in South Florida

 Give our office a call if you’re facing grand theft charges.
 We’ll listen to your story, discuss the best course of action for you, and see what resources may help you.
 We believe that bad things can happen to good people and a mistake shouldn’t have the power to ruin your life - and we’ll fight to make sure it doesn’t.

-Grand Theft Defenses
+Grand Theft Defenses in Florida

 - Inability to Prove Value: The most common legal defense for grand theft is the inability to prove the value of the item stolen.
 If the State cannot prove that the property was worth more than $750 at the time of the theft, then the evidence will not be significant enough to prove a conviction of Grand Theft.